 - Basic food, medicine and other personal care items are often difficult to obtain and there are often shortages.
 Protests, fighting and theft have occurred in reaction to the long wait times involved with queuing for basic necessities.
 Electricity rationing has occurred in the past and could return without warning.

 - A number of major international airlines have reduced or suspended flights to/from Venezuela.
-Avianca, one of the larger airlines, suspended operations as of 27 July 2017, and some other airlines have temporarily suspended flights.
+Avianca, one of the larger airlines, temporarily suspended operations at the end of July 2017, and some other airlines have cancelled all flights.
 Contact your airline or travel provider for information on possible disruptions.
-Outbound flights are close to full until mid-August 2017.

 - The Maiquetia Simon Bolivar Airport area and the road between the airport and Caracas is particularly dangerous due to violent crime.
 There have been reports of muggings and kidnappings by criminals posing as taxi drivers.
 See